mainmatter/playbook/src/development-process/README.md

 - Basic rules around font choices and color schemes build the foundation for the design system
-- Atomic elements like buttons, labels and inputs are the building blocks for all higher level elements
+- Atomic elements like buttons, labels and inputs are the building blocks for all higher-level elements
-- Components are built on top of atomic elements and/or other components and resemble groups of lower level elements that function as a unit like search forms, headers etc.
+- Components are built on top of atomic elements and/or other components and resemble groups of lower-level elements that function as a unit like search forms, headers, etc.
 - Components are arranged in particular ways to compose actual pages or screens for an application